fpsvogel/learn-latin-and-greek/README.md

 Lots more Latin writing books with keys can be found [here](https://www.textkit.com/greek-latin-forum/viewtopic.php?f=6&p=213636) and [here](https://www.edonnelly.com/google.html#4)

 Another good exercise is to write a daily journal in Latin.
-You'll need Latin-English dictionaries ([links above](#dictionaries)).
+You'll need an English-Latin dictionary ([links above](#dictionaries)).

 ## Podcasts and YouTube channels